bernie-skipole/indi/docs/source/usage/functions.rst

 This module requires Python3 packages skipole and redis, available from Pypi.

-The function to create the wsgi application is:
+The function which creates the wsgi application:

 .. autofunction:: indiredis.indiwsgi.make_wsgi_app